EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

-# DAC Wallet Intelligence Layer v3.3.0
+# DAC Wallet Intelligence Layer v3.5.0

 Client-side wallet intelligence interface and globally comparative public wallet rank system for the **DAC Quantum Chain Testnet**.

-Wallet Intelligence Layer v3.3.0 completes the v3 architecture transition from an experimental GitHub Actions prototype into a local-node, SQLite-backed, low-storage wallet intelligence pipeline with compact public rank delivery.
+Wallet Intelligence Layer v3.5.0 extends the stable v3 architecture into the Inception Evolved phase with Conviction-aware indexing, Compact V3 public rank delivery, and a new Conviction Locked comparative signal.

 The project is community-built by **JERUZZALEM — DAC Infra Tester**.